arvigeus/AZ-204/Questions/Blob Storage.md

 Question: Which of the following accounts are eligable for using ZRS?

-- [x] General purpose v2 account at Standard performace tier
+- [x] General purpose v2 account at Standard performance tier
-- [x] General purpose v2 account at Premium performace tier
+- [x] General purpose v2 account at Premium performance tier
-- [ ] General purpose v1 account at Standard performace tier
+- [ ] General purpose v1 account at Standard performance tier
-- [ ] General purpose v1 account at Premium performace tier
+- [ ] General purpose v1 account at Premium performance tier
-- [ ] Blob storage account at Standard performace tier
+- [ ] Blob storage account at Standard performance tier
-- [ ] Blob storage account at Premium performace tier
+- [ ] Blob storage account at Premium performance tier

 Answer: Only General purpose v2 accounts are eligable for using ZRS